The moduli space of multi-scale differentials: Normal forms for differentials

 Finally we can multiply $u$ by a unit and $v$ by the inverse of the unit to make the constant term $a_0 = 1$ in $g$, thus completing the entire proof. \end{proof}

 We write $r = r_0 f^\kappa$ from now on.

 \begin{lm} We may assume that~$B$ is a polydisk. \end{lm}

 \begin{proof} Any (possibly reducible and non-reduced) analytic space can be embedded locally into a polydisk.
 We thus replace~$f$ by any of its lifts to such a polydisk.
 To put~$g$ into the form~\eqref{eq:ordkNF} we may assume that $B$ is a polydisk with coordinates~$\bfb$ and zero is the base point.
-The coordinate change~$\phi$ that puts the node in the required standard form over the polydisk then restricts to a coordinate change over~$B$ with the desired properties. \end{proof}
+The coordinate change~$\phi$ that puts the differential in the normal form over the polydisk then restricts to a coordinate change over~$B$ with the desired properties. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:NF}] We look for a solution of the form